-Another ligament in the shoulder joins the coracoid to the acromion which is called the coracoacromial ligament (CAL).
+Another ligament in the shoulder joins the coracoid to the acromion called the coracoacromial ligament (CAL).
 This ligament can thicken and cause Impingement Syndrome in the shoulder.

-The next two ligaments that we will discuss will be the trapezoid and conoid ligaments, which attach the clavicle coracoid process of the scapula.
-These tiny ligaments with the AC joint, play an important role in keeping the scapula attached to the clavicle.
-A hard fall on the point of the shoulder can rupture these ligaments with possibility of a dislocation of the AC Joint .
+The next two ligaments that we will discuss will be the trapezoid and conoid ligaments, which attach the scapula’s clavicle coracoid process.
+These tiny ligaments with the AC joint play an important role in keeping the scapula attached to the clavicle.
+A hard fall on the shoulder point can rupture these ligaments with the possibility of a dislocation of the AC Joint.

 Transverse Humeral Ligament

 The Transverse Humeral Ligament holds the tendon of the long head of biceps brachii muscle in the area between the greater and lesser tubercle on the humerus bone.

 What are the Symptoms of a Torn Ligament in the Shoulder?

 The most common symptoms of a shoulder labrum are pain with movement.
 Usually pain with other symptoms such as popping, clicking, grinding, or catching might be present.
 You might also feel that your shoulder is unstable when you move it.
 Unstable meaning that is feels like it is slipping when moving.

 If you have recently had a shoulder surgery please watch this helpful video: Dressing the Upper Body After an Injury or Surgery